Yard Waste Collection Program

 Not Accepted with Yard Waste –

 - Trash or other material that is not yard waste

 - Any tree trimming or limb over 3 inches in diameter (larger size causes problems with composting and mulch) and may damage city equipment

-- Tree removal residue – tree removal company is responsible for removal.
+- Tree removal residue – tree removal company is responsible for removal

 - Non-bagged piles of leaves or grass